freesk/react-time-tracker/README.md

 - Billable vs non billable records
 - Bootstrap cannot handle the export modal tabs without bugs on its own, therefore a component that handles them must be created
 - Update the repo so the the client and server are treated as submodules
-- Update the edit modal so it show formatted (hh:mm:ss) time instead of seconds only